NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #111

 Q: What does Shiori say in repetition like FUWAMOCO's "BAU BAU"?
 A: Shiori often says "there, there."
 FUWAMOCO joke about her other catchphrases.

+## Episode #112

+A Ruffian asks if FUWAMOCO thinks they've done a good job protecting smiles and if they can do even better.
+FUWAMOCO believes they've done well and will use their experiences to keep improving in their second year.